JosephTLucas/blog/content/aml_reading_notes.md

 ### [DeepFool: a simple and accurate method to fool deep neural networks](https://arxiv.org/pdf/1511.04599.pdf)

 ### [Towards Evaluating the Robustness of Neural Networks](https://arxiv.org/pdf/1608.04644.pdf)

+**Important Contributions:**
+1. Three new attacks not mitigated by defensive distillation -> proposes these attacks as a baseline

+> three new attack algorithms that are successful on both distilled and undistilled NN with 100% probability

+> _defensive distillation_: reduces existing attacks from 95% to 0.5%.
+Can be applied to any feed-forward NN and only requires a single re-training step.
+Replace softmax with a smoothed softmax.
+Use this to generate "soft training labels" which are used in the second iteration.

+> Adversarial generation algos available @ http://nicholas.carlini.com/code/nn_robust_attacks -> https://github.com/carlini/nn_robust_attacks

+Paper has a nice threat model section

+> Three different approaches for choosing a target class: average case (select from uniform), best case (class that was least difficult to attack), worst case (class that was hardest to attack)

+Paper has an interesting discussion about distance metrics (L0 - number of changes, L2 - euclidean distance, Linf - maximum budget)

+> adversarial examples exist is not due to blind spots in a highly non-linear neural network, but due only to the locally-linear nature of neural networks. -> linearity hypothesis

+> Fast Gradient sign is designed to be fast, not optimal... iterative gradient sign was found to produce superior results

+> DeepFool is untargeted and optimized on L2... produces closer adversarial examples than L-BFGS